 The claim benefited the company

 We first showed the benefit of pursuing the claims outweighed any risks or detriment to the company.
 If the breach of duty continued, the company would lose its reputation, lose clients, and reduce the confidence of referrers.

 The claim was not personal

 The director argued the offshore clients were his personal contacts, not the company’s contacts.
-Hence the benefit, i.e. the commission fees, did not accrue to the company.
+Hence his commission fees should not accrue to the company.